 George Heriots 17th century Jacobean school in the foreground.
 The spire of the Victorian Royal Infirmary behind to the left.
 The sleek 21st century Quartermile mixed office and residential development in the centre background.
 Each can tell us so much about the era it was built in and the society who built it.

 "One might regard architecture as history arrested in stone."

 In 2021 I provided free guided history walks as part of Abbeyhill's Colony of Artists 16th Annual Arts Festival weekend.
 The tours looked at the history of Abbeyhill over the 19th century, specifically its 'colony' housing and relationship with the industrial heritage of the area, and were a great chance for me to contribute to my local community.

-For the last few years I've guided the Doors Open Day tours at the fabulous Assembly Rooms, in Edinburgh's George Street.
+Before the pandemic I guided the Doors Open Day tours at the fabulous Assembly Rooms, in Edinburgh's George Street.
 In 2020, I provided the research and narration for a series of video shorts that look at the 230-year-old building's social history.
-You can watch the short introduction below or view the complete collection.
+Watch the short introduction below or view the complete collection.